mcornick/passwoid/README.md

 ## License

-powm is available as open source under the terms of the [GNU Lesser General Public License][9], version 3.0 or later.
+powm is available as open source under the terms of the [Apache License][9] version 2.0.

 [1]: https://travis-ci.org/markcornick/powm.svg